Greenlight logo

 Highlights

-- A money-saving challenge can be a fun way to break out of your normal routine and boost your bank account in the process!
+- A money-saving challenge can be a fun way to break out of your normal routine and boost your bank account.

-- There are many different approaches, from extremes like a short no-spend challenge to longer-term, more approachable challenges.
+- There are many approaches, from short no-spend challenges to longer-term, more strategic goals.

-- With the tips below, you can get your whole family involved for even more savings — and teach key financial literacy concepts to your kids at the same time.
+- Use these tips to get your whole family involved to maximize savings and teach key financial literacy concepts.

-Saving money can help you improve your personal finance situation in many ways.
-It can help reduce financial stress, improve your future financial outlook, and help you work toward fun savings goals, like your next vacation.
+Saving money has many benefits.
+It can help reduce financial stress, improve your future financial outlook, and get you closer to fun savings goals, like your next vacation.

-Of course, the simple act of saving money isn’t exactly fun on its own — but you can spice things up and gamify it with a money-saving challenge.
-This is a great way to kick off some new financial habits for the long-term or just hit short-term goals quickly.
+Of course, saving money isn’t much fun on its own.
+But you can spice things up with gamification: Make it fun with a money-saving challenge.
+Turning ho-hum saving into a healthy competition is a great way to hit short-term goals quickly or kickstart smart new money habits for the long term.

-In this guide, learn about saving challenges — including how they work and some different approaches you can take.
-We’ll also cover how to get your whole family involved in the fun!
+In this guide, we’ve got top money-saving challenges and different approaches you can take to get your whole family involved.

 What is a money-saving challenge?

-Put simply, a money-saving challenge is a personal challenge you can set for yourself that encourages you to save money.
-Usually, this involves hitting certain goals — for instance, saving $150 per month or $50 per week.
-These challenges usually limit your spending in some way, making it easier to save money.
+A money-saving challenge is a personal goal that encourages you to save money.
+Usually, it involves hitting certain goals — for instance, saving $150 a month or $50 a week.

-Challenges can be as short as a few days or as long as several years.
-The basic idea is to set a goal, establish some rules, and start saving money.
+Challenges can be a few days or as long as several years.
+The idea is to set a goal, establish ground rules, and start saving money.

-There are all sorts of approaches to saving money.
-What works well for you might not work as well for your neighbor — so like so many other things in life, it’s all about finding what’s best for you specifically.
+What works well for you might not work as well for your neighbor.
+Like so many things in life, find what works best for you specifically.

 1. The no-spend challenge

-Here’s a tough one that can actually be quite eye-opening.
-It’s simple: See how long you can go without spending any money.
+This one can be quite eye-opening: See how long you can go without spending any money.

 Can you make it three days?
 A week?
 More?
-This one might seem a little extreme, but it can honestly be a fun way to break out of your routines and experience new things.
-Plus, the extra money you have leftover can go toward your emergency fund or another savings goal.
+It’s a little extreme, but it can be a fun way to break out of your routines and experience new things.
+Put the extra money you save toward your emergency fund or another savings goal.

-Of course, you’ll want to start this challenge prepared.
-If you want to truly spend nothing, stock up on necessities first.
-Stock your fridge and pantry with the foods you tend to cook (while grocery shopping on a budget, ideally), and make sure any bills that will be due soon are prepaid.
+• Prepare: If you want to truly spend nothing, stock up on necessities first.
+Fill your fridge and pantry with foods you tend to cook (while grocery shopping on a budget, ideally).

-From there, simply see how long you can go without spending money.
-Get creative and have some fun with it!
-Check out your local Buy Nothing group (a social media group that encourages free sharing, giveaways, and gifts among neighbors) to connect with your community.
+From there, see how long you can go without spending money.
+Get creative!
+Check out your local Buy Nothing group to connect with your community.
+Get more no-spend challenge tips

 2. The 52-week savings challenge